dotnet-presentations/blazor-workshop/docs/01-components-and-layout.md

 We've set up the initial solution for you for the pizza store app in this repo.
 Go ahead and clone this repo to your machine.
 You'll find the [starting point](https://github.com/dotnet-presentations/blazor-workshop/tree/master/save-points/00-Starting-point) in the *save-points* folder along with the end state for each session.

+> Note: If you copy the code from this workshop to a different location on your machine, be sure to also copy the *Directory.Build.props* file at the root of this repo in order to restore the appropriate package versions.

 The solution already contains four projects:

 ![image](https://user-images.githubusercontent.com/1874516/77238114-e2072780-6b8a-11ea-8e44-de6d7910183e.png)